elevate-human-experiences/only_mcp/README.md

 # only_mcp

-A simple MCP v0.2 client and server implementation
+A simple MCP v0.2 client and server implementation, for me to learn about MCP.

+IT is not a complete implementation.
+Neither is it to be used for production.

 ## Story So Far